whynotsecurity/whynotsecurity.github.io/_posts/2021-03-18-credmaster.md

 I tried to make future development easy, providing a template and instructions to contribute.
 More plugins == more fun.

-## Detection and Mitigation
+## Detections

 Since CredMaster automatically spoofs information, the best way to detect is based off the headers being present in the first place.
-This tool spoofs the headers in the same way, introducing a "X-My-{Header}" that overwrites the original header.
 Anywhere dealing with authentication shouldn't allow authentication attempts from AWS APIs, especially with these headers.
+A few potential methods of detection are:

+* The presence of "X-My-" headers (weak detection, could lead to false positives)
+* The presence of "x-amzn-apigateway-id" headers (stronger detection, only API gateways have this header)
+* Trend analysis, a significant influx of requests with the identifiers shown above

-I will note, I'm not great with detection and mitigation direction.
+I will note, I'm not great with detection and mitigation techniques.
 Hopefully someone can find better methods.
+If you do find better techniques, let me know and I'd be happy to update this blog

 Feel free to reach out with any questions, I'm always willing to chat.